edongyu/AiQi/pages/2021/End-to-End Risk Budgeting Portfolio Optimization with Neural Networks/End-to-End Risk Budgeting Portfolio Optimization with Neural Networks.md

 In the model-based approach, we adopt one hidden layer with leaky ReLU activation function.
 The next layer represents the risk contributions (or risk budgets), where we employ softmax activation function to ensure the risk contributions add up to one.
 Then, an implicit layer solves for the allocation decision.

+In both approaches, the leaky ReLU parameter is chosen to be α= 0.1 . i.e, σReLU(x) = max(x,0) + 0.
+1min(x,0).
+Two risk-reward functions are chosen to train neural networks: sharpe ratio and cumulative return of the portfolio over the training period.

 ### 4 Simulation Study

 #### 4.1 Set-up